Democrats most at risk of losing seats in midterms split $300 billion in Biden student loan handouts

 “I agree that something needs to be done to make college a more affordable option for students and to make sure they don’t get saddled with debt for decades.
 But I wouldn’t have done it this way,” said Schrier, one of the House members.
 Democrats who oppose the plan told Fox News Digital.

-“I would like to see a more targeted approach and payment method for this plan.
-We can strategically use loan forgiveness to transition students into careers where we need help, such as mental health professionals, educators and nurses,” she added.
+“I would like to see more targeting and a way to pay for this plan.
+We can use the loan waiver strategically to transition students into careers where we need help, such as mental health professionals, educators and nurses,” she added.

 Pappas, another House Democrat who opposes the plan, accused Biden of sidelining Congress from the process and its role in the budget process.

-Note: Editor’s note: After publication, Rep. Cindy Oxney, D-Iowa, Said on a local Iowa radio show Biden’s handouts aren’t a good long-term solution to solving the student loan problem.